 Sometimes I think we don’t bang on about Mario’s Cafe enough.
 Sure, over the years, we’ve roped Saint Etienne founder Bob Stanley into writing the story behind their eponymous 1992 song; and more recently enthused madly about Ronald Denning’s documentary.

 And yet still.
-Still it sits, on the sweep of Kelly Street, underrated in its way, a “secret” frequented by the faithful, calm compared to the crazed morning madness of say, nearby rivals the Fields Beneath, or Two Doors Down.
+Still it sits, on the sweep of Kelly Street, underrated in its way, a “secret” frequented by the faithful, calm compared to the crazed morning madness of some nearby rivals.

 So yes, it’s one of the friendliest cafes in town thanks, almost entirely, to the fact that affable owner Mario Saggese actually works there daily – and has done for over two decades.
 There’s never even the slightest whiff of a sullen tattooed twentysomething.
 Mario knows how you take your coffee, and it’s consistently pleasing each time.